bucanero/save-decrypters/ff13-decrypter/README.md

 ### Credits

-This tool is based (reversed) on the original `Final Fantasy XIII Encryptor` by Jappi88
+This tool is based on (reversed) `Final Fantasy XIII Encryptor` by Jappi88, and [McDirge Save editor](https://thelifestream.net/forums/threads/dcffvii-research-thread.15951/page-42#post-884518) source by Shademp